 During her time at RAO she has performed the roles of La Zia Principessa Suor Angelica, Baba the Turk The Rake’s Progress, Hexe Hänsel und Gretel, HRH The Grand Duchess of Monteblanco The Dinner Engagement, Marcellina Le Nozze di Figaro, Sister in Law Rimsky-Korsakov's May Night and Ottavia L’incoronazione di Poppea.

-Her studies are generously sponsored by the D’Oyly Carte Memorial Fund Scholarship, The George Drexler Foundation, The May Gibson Charitable Trust, The Josephine Baker Trust, The Countess of Munster Trust, The Winship Foundation, and The William Gibbs Foundation.
-Claire is currently studying towards an Artist's Diploma at Guildhall School of Music and Drama with Professor Susan McCulloch.
+Her studies were generously sponsored by the D’Oyly Carte Memorial Fund Scholarship, The George Drexler Foundation, The May Gibson Charitable Trust, The Josephine Baker Trust, The Countess of Munster Trust, The Winship Foundation, and The William Gibbs Foundation.
+Claire is studying towards an Artist's Diploma at Guildhall School of Music and Drama with Professor Susan McCulloch.

 Recent and future engagements include the title role in Dido and Aeneas, cover of Dryad in Ariadne auf Naxos at Glyndebourne Festival Opera and Chorus for Bergen National Opera in Die Fliegender Holländer.